Safe cookware versus toxic cookware? Yep, it’s a thing.

 So how do you cut through the noise and find truly safe cookware options?
 Today I’m going to help you answer that question and give you the best options to keep your family safe.

-The problem is some cookware can release harmful chemicals into the air and food.
+The problem is that some types of cookware can release harmful chemicals into the air and food.
 So while you may be buying organic produce, you might also be adding chemicals right back into your food with your cookware.
 Eeek!

 The (big) problem with Non-stick